oslabs-beta/atomos/README.md

 * Atom and selector dropdown menus to view advanced component data
 * Clean and intuitive UI, developed with React Flow
 * Seamless integration with React Devtools
-* Quick and easy Chrome extension installation - no need to download an npm package
+* Quick and easy Chrome extension installation

 <ins>Please note that Atomos is still in beta.</ins>